iCliniq Logo

 • Anatomical variations or abnormalities in the structures within the quadrilateral space.

-• Space-occupying lesions or masses, such as cysts or tumors, in the vicinity of the quadrilateral space.
+• Space-occupying lesions or masses, such as cysts (labral cysts), hematomas (localized collections of blood outside of blood vessels), or tumors, are in the vicinity of the quadrilateral space.

 • Muscular hypertrophy or hypertonicity in the adjacent shoulder muscles.